erman123456/final-project-workshop-binar/LAPORAN_FINAL.md

 ### 1.3 Prompt Engineering Strategy

+### BACKEND PROMPT

+a. create BE generate script : create a script that will generate and initiate a base backend project with project name from user input. after success generate & initiate the BE project, also run the project so the user can start to develop, use the port except 3000 & 3001. create the script in js file. >> then change to ts file
+b. update BE generate script : the project name is from argument terminal. so the trigger will be like this, node setup_backend_projects.js project-name
+c. create API endpoint : create a BE typescript project using NestJS, that have an API endpoint that will receive a project name from user input. when user submit the request, it will generate a new project using AI and return the response. this project will be running on port 3000

 ### FRONTEND PROMPT

 a. create fe generate script : create a script that will generate and initiate a base frontend project with project name from user input. after success generate & intitate the fe project, also run the project so the user can start to develop, use the port except 3000 & 3001. create the script in js file. >> then change to ts file